pgxn/pgxnclient/docs/usage.rst

     pgxn unload [--help] [--stable | --testing | --unstable] [-d *DBNAME*] [-h *HOST*] [-p *PORT*] [-U *NAME*] [--pg_config *PATH*] [--schema *SCHEMA*]
-                *SPEC*
+                *SPEC* [*EXT* [*EXT* ...]]

-The command does the opposite of the load_ command: it drops an extension from the specified database, either issuing a `DROP EXTENSION`_ command or running an uninstall script eventually provided.
+The command does the opposite of the load_ command: it drops a distribution extensions from the specified database, either issuing `DROP EXTENSION`_ commands or running uninstall scripts eventually provided.

 For every extension specified in the `'provides' section`_ of the distribution ``META.json``, the command will look for a file called